On this topic

 - You can specify the maximum number of callers in the queue – When this is reached, the caller will be routed according to the setting in the “Destination if no answer” section.

 - Reset Queue statistics – Detailed statistics for the queue, such as average call time, average wait time and so on are visible through the Presence and Queue Monitoring function of the 3CX Client.
 You can reset the Agent Call Statistics for the Queue by clicking the “Reset” button.
-This is also available in 3CX Wallboard View.
+Using the Reset button also resets the Wallboard statistics too.

 - Call statistics can also be reset automatically using a preconfigured schedule.